 This is a ratio of about 50 to 1.

 We specialize in prosthetic restorative outcomes that emphasize esthetics and function.
 Our goal is not to be a ”one-stop shop”.
-However we are experts in treatment planning that often involves close coordination with other dental specialists.
-The greater field of dentistry is much too complex to achieve high quality results from solo practitioner.
+However, we are experts in treatment planning that often involves close coordination with other dental specialists.
+The greater field of dentistry is much too complex to achieve high-quality results from a solo practitioner.
 Thus we work with a network of other team members that have specialized in certain procedures.
 We feel that those who attempt to offer services in multiple fields of dentistry that are not specialized in those fields are not offering their patients the highest available quality of dental care.